vincentadam87/vincentadam87.github.io/index.md

 * **Adam V**, Sahani M (2014) _Bayesian perception of the pitch of non-stationary natural sounds._ Cosyne Abstracts 2014, Salt Lake City USA.

 ###  **Talks**

+* _Sparse Variational Gaussian Processes_, 9th International Congress on Industrial and Applied Mathematics, Valencia, Spain, 17th of July 2019.
+Symposium on New trends in the developpment of Gaussian process for representing and learning data.

 * _Banded Matrix Operators for Gauss-Markov Models in the Automatic Differentiation Era_, 20th of November 2018, invited talk at the Max Planck Institute for Intelligent Systems.